The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Pelosi's out there.

-They're gonna have health insurance.
+They're going to have health insurance.

-Now here's some things in the reconciliation package, the reconciliation fixes, that will not be part of the bill if they vote Sunday and Obama signs it.
+Now, here's some things in the reconciliation package, the reconciliation fixes that will not be part of the bill if they vote Sunday and Obama signs it.

 This is the demon pass thing.

-There are even deeper cuts to Medicare Advantage, which will mean fewer and less attractive Medicare Advantage plans available to seniors.
+There are even deeper cuts to Medicare advantage, which will mean fewer and less attractive Medicare Advantage plans available to seniors.

 And as I mentioned yesterday, take a look at Walmart or Walgreens in the state of Washington.

-They're not accepting any new Medicaid patients starting April 16th.
+They are not accepting any new Medicaid patients starting April 16th.

 I mean, that's the future.